 In the late afternoon we transfer to the Rydges Hotel in Melbourne, our home for three nights.
 (Overnight Rydges Melbourne) BL

 Day 5: Wednesday 27 March, Melbourne

 Deryn will be joined by ASA garden leader Sabrina Hahn, best known as ABC Perth garden talkback presenter and for her weekly chat with Trevor Chappell on ABC Radio Overnights.
-Deryn and Sabrina will ensure you get the most from the show and will take ASA clients on a tour of the landscape displays which are created by some of Australia’s most talented landscape designers.
-They will introduce clients to the designers who will tell the group about the philosophy behind their designs and Deryn and Sabrina will highlight elements that we can incorporate in our own backyards.
+Deryn and Sabrina will ensure you get the most from the show.
+Together, we will take a tour of the landscape displays, meet the designers to discuss their philosophy behind their designs.
+Deryn and Sabrina will also highlight elements that we can incorporate in our own backyards.
 (Overnight Rydges Melbourne) B

 Day 6: Thursday 28 March, Melbourne – Yarra Valley – Melbourne

 - Lunch and garden tour of Alowyn Gardens by its owner, John Van de Linde, Yarra Glen